Medium modifications to jet angularities using SCET with Glauber gluons: Introduction

+where $\vec{p}_T^{\,\, iJ}$ denotes the transverse momentum of the particles with respect to the jet axis and $E_J$ is the total energy of the jet.
+For leading-order splitting, i.e., $l \to q^\prime \, k$, where $l,q^\prime,k$ are momenta of corresponding particles, the expression in Eq.~\ref{tpp} can be simplified as

+where we have used $l^+=2 E_J$, with $l^+$ denoting the large light-cone momentum component of the jet parton.

-The phenomenology of angularity distributions in pp collisions has been extensively studied, and both Monte Carlo simulations~\cite{Caletti:2021oor,Reichelt:2021svh} and effective field theories (EFTs) of QCD, such as Soft Collinear Effective Theories (SCET)~\cite{Kang:2018qra,Kang:2018vgn}, have been used to calculate and compare with measured distributions~\cite{ALICE:2021njq}.
-However, the calculation of angularities in heavy-ion collisions, where energetic partons pass through a thermal medium (QGP) before hadronization, is less mature.
-To the best of our knowledge, so far, EFTs have not been employed to calculate angularities in AA collisions.
-This paper presents the first attempt to perform such a calculation.
+The phenomenology of angularity distributions in pp collisions has been extensively studied using both Monte Carlo simulations~\cite{Caletti:2021oor,Reichelt:2021svh} and effective field theories (EFTs) such as Soft Collinear Effective Theories (SCET)~\cite{Kang:2018qra,Kang:2018vgn}, and results have been compared with the measured distributions~\cite{ALICE:2021njq, Kang:2018qra, Reichelt:2021svh}.